-Choosing a prom dress with an interesting neckline brings the attention up towards your face and can add to figure flattery.
+Choosing a prom dress with an interesting neckline brings attention to your face and can add to figure flattery.

 Fortunately, there’s a great variety of neckline styles that you can try.

 V-necklines are great for creating the illusion of an elongated figure.
-Most petite girls have shorter neck, so the V neck is a perfect choice to make your neck look longer.
+Most petite girls have a shorter necks, so the V-neck is a perfect choice to make your neck look longer.

-If you have full chest, then the V neck also break up your chest, which makes you look more in proportion in the front.
+If you have a full chest, then the V-neck also breaks up your chest, which makes you look more in proportion in the front.

 Off the shoulder

-This has been quite on trend for the last several years.
+This has been quite a trend for the last several years.
 Why?
-It is one of the most universally flattering neckline, and it is hard to not good in an off-the-shoulder dress.
+It is one of the most universally flattering neckline, and it is hard to not be good in an off-the-shoulder dress.

-Now, if you’re petite and have a pear shape, an off-the-shoulder prom dress is a heavy sent for you.
+Now, if you’re petite and have a pear shape, an off-the-shoulder prom dress is heaven-sent for you.

 The reason is it adds a bit more emphasis to the top half of your body, creating more balance for a pear shape.

 This is one of the best neckline for girls with full chest.
-It really accentuate your assets and draw the attention to your face, which is very flattering to short girls.
+It really accentuates your assets and draw the attention to your face, which is very flattering to short girls.